Russia’s leading petrochemical company Sibur raises $208mn with bonds issue at record low yields

 Leading Russian public and private banks, institutional investors and asset managers, brokers and retail investors participated in the placement.

-“We keep a close eye on opportunities to optimise our debt portfolio, and now see the market as favourable for ruble bond offerings, with the aim of diversifying our borrowings and reducing the weighted average ruble borrowing rate,” member of the Management Board and Managing Director for Economics and Finance at SIBUR Alexander Petrov said.
+“We keep a close eye on opportunities to optimise our debt portfolio, and now see the market as favourable for ruble bond offerings, with the aim of diversifying our borrowings and reducing the weighted average ruble borrowing rate,” member of the management board and managing director for economics and finance at Sibur Alexander Petrov said.
 “The proceeds will be used to refinance existing debt.
 Strong investor appetite attests once again to Sibur’s robust financial policy and our reputation as a reliable borrower, which is underpinned by high credit ratings from the leading rating agencies.”

-The placement was organised by Gazprombank and Sberbank CIB, with Gazprombank also acting as the placement agent.”
+The placement was organised by Gazprombank and Sberbank CIB, with Gazprombank also acting as the placement agent.

 The technical listing of the bonds on the Moscow Exchange will take place on 28 May 2020, and they are expected to be included in the Level 2 List.